KennyMcGeoch/LeetCodeExercises/README.md

 2038.
 Remove Colored Pieces if Both Neighbors are the Same Color (Medium) 2053.
 Kth Distinct String in an Array (Easy)
 2058.
-Find the Minimum and Maximum Number of Nodes Between Critical Points (Medium) 2073.
+Find the Minimum and Maximum Number of Nodes Between Critical Points (Medium) 2070.
+Most Beautiful Item for Each Query (Medium) 2073.
 Time Needed to Buy Tickets (Easy)
 2089.
 Find Target Indices After Sorting Array (Easy) 2095.
 Delete the Middle Node of a Linked List (Medium)